by Jeffrey A. Tucker

 To me, it’s like watching a person on IV denounce modern medicine — or a person using a smartphone to broadcast to the world an urgent message calling for an end to economic development.
 It doesn’t refute their point, but the performative contradiction is too acute not to note, at least in passing.

 Now to this question about whether there should or should not be a new generation of human beings.
 After all, she points out, no one can afford them anymore because young people are starting careers tens of thousands of dollars in debt from student loans.
 She says there is also the moral issue that we need to take care of the kids who are already here rather than having more.

 Truth is, she doesn’t really explain well why she is toying with the idea that it is a bad idea that people have kids.
 Let me suggest that it is possible that she is drifting toward the path of countless environmentalists before her and finally saying outright what many people believe in their hearts: humankind is the enemy.
 Either we live and nature dies, or nature lives and we die.
 There must be some dramatic upheaval in the way we structure society to find a new way.
 It’s the application of the Marxian conflict fable to another area of life.

 In any case, those are big thoughts — too big, really, for a delightful cooking session after which a fancy meal beckons.
 We’ll get back to what AOC calls the “universal sense of urgency” following dessert.

 – – –

 Jeffrey A. Tucker is Editorial Director for the American Institute for Economic Research.
-He is the author of many thousands of articles in the scholarly and popular press and eight books in 5 languages, most recently The Market Loves You.
+He is the author of many thousands of articles in the scholarly and popular press and eight books in 5 languages.
 He speaks widely on topics of economics, technology, social philosophy, and culture.
 He is available for speaking and interviews via his email.